wiiplaywii/wiiu-hbguide/docs/payloadloader.md

 Once PayloadLoader has finished installing, power off your Wii U.
 - **If you wish to autoboot Tiramisu, continue to [Autobooting Tiramisu](/autoboot)**
 - **If not, your Tiramisu has now been set up.
 Go into `Health and Safety Information` to launch Tiramisu!**
+- **If you want to now install apps, we have app guides too!
+Heres the best app you can get here, in a clear and easy to follow guide.
+[NUSspli!](https://wiiu.skyybrew.xyz/#/NUSspli)